MakeSchool/institutional-plan/academics/general.md

 Our student-experience coordinators / student ratio is 3 / 240 = 1/ 80 which is significantly lower than most colleges.

-See full details on the [Student Life Page](https://github.com/MakeSchool/institutional-plan/blob/master/student-affairs/student-life.md)
+See full details on the Student Life Page.

 ### Coaching / Mentorship
 Make School provides many coaching and mentorship experiences for our students.
 We know that 1:1 connections are vital to student success and are committed to retaining these in significant, value adding ways.
 Each student is assigned a coach who supports their learning process throughout the program, and we have a series of community building workshops, student resource groups and other programs to provide specific support for various student coaching and mentorship needs.